secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 ## Swag for Events

-Swag selection and creation is managed by Corporate Marketing.
-All information on swag can be found in the [Corporate Marketing handbook](/handbook/marketing/corporate-marketing/#swag).
-For event related swag and tracking purposes, we utilize the tags `swag_corporate` and `swag_community`.
+All information on swag can be found in the [swag process handbook](/handbook/marketing/brand-and-product-marketing/brand/merchandise-handling/).
+For event-related swag and tracking purposes, we utilize the tags `swag_corporate` and `swag_community`.

 For all details regarding Field Marketing Swag and Event Assets, please visit the Field Marketing page [here](/handbook/marketing/field-marketing/#field-marketing-swag).